Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Speaking on Sunday, the police chief said that there was no evidence to indicate that the shooting was racially motivated.

-On Monday, when charges were announced, the prosecutor said he believed “there was a racial component to the case” but did not give details as to what led officials to that conclusion.
+But, on Monday, when charges were announced, the prosecutor said he believed “there was a racial component to the case”.

-The probable cause document also does not reveal what information has led officials to believe this.
+He did not give details as to what led officials to that conclusion and nothing to that end was outlined in the probable cause document.

+Mr Merritt, who is representing Ralph and his family, said that they were meeting with the prosecutor on Tuesday where they hoped to learn what “racial element” investigators had found.

 Mr Crump told CNN that he believes things would have been different if the races of the suspect and victim were reversed.